NortonLifeLock (NASDAQ:NLOK) Updates FY 2022 Earnings Guidance

-NortonLifeLock (NASDAQ:NLOK) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+NortonLifeLock (NASDAQ:NLOK) updated its FY 2022 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $1.650-$1.750 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.710.
-The company issued revenue guidance of -.NortonLifeLock also updated its FY22 guidance to $1.65-1.75 EPS.
+The company issued revenue guidance of -.NortonLifeLock also updated its Q2 2022 guidance to $0.410-$0.430 EPS.

-NortonLifeLock (NASDAQ:NLOK) last issued its quarterly earnings results on Tuesday, July 27th.
-The company reported $0.42 earnings per share for the quarter, beating analysts’ consensus estimates of $0.41 by $0.01.
-NortonLifeLock had a net margin of 21.72% and a negative return on equity of 161.81%.
-The firm had revenue of $691.00 million during the quarter, compared to the consensus estimate of $685.45 million.
-During the same period in the prior year, the firm earned $0.31 EPS.
-The business’s revenue was up 12.5% on a year-over-year basis.
-As a group, analysts forecast that NortonLifeLock will post 1.72 EPS for the current fiscal year.
+A number of brokerages recently commented on NLOK.
+Mizuho reissued a buy rating and set a $27.00 price target on shares of NortonLifeLock in a research note on Wednesday, July 28th.
+Barclays increased their price target on NortonLifeLock from $31.00 to $32.00 and gave the company an overweight rating in a research note on Thursday, July 15th.
+Bank of America upgraded NortonLifeLock from an underperform rating to a buy rating and set a $30.00 price objective on the stock in a research report on Wednesday, May 12th.
+Finally, Morgan Stanley upped their price objective on NortonLifeLock from $26.00 to $28.00 and gave the company an overweight rating in a research report on Wednesday, May 12th.
+Four investment analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
+The company currently has an average rating of Buy and a consensus target price of $26.88.

-A number of brokerages have weighed in on NLOK.
-Bank of America raised shares of NortonLifeLock from an underperform rating to a buy rating and set a $30.00 price target for the company in a report on Wednesday, May 12th.
-Barclays increased their price target on shares of NortonLifeLock from $31.00 to $32.00 and gave the company an overweight rating in a report on Thursday, July 15th.
-Morgan Stanley increased their price objective on shares of NortonLifeLock from $26.00 to $28.00 and gave the company an overweight rating in a research note on Wednesday, May 12th.
-Finally, Mizuho restated a buy rating and issued a $27.00 price objective on shares of NortonLifeLock in a research note on Wednesday.
-Four equities research analysts have rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
-NortonLifeLock currently has a consensus rating of Buy and an average target price of $26.88.
+The firm also recently declared a quarterly dividend, which will be paid on Wednesday, September 15th.
+Stockholders of record on Monday, August 23rd will be issued a $0.125 dividend.
+The ex-dividend date is Friday, August 20th.
+This represents a $0.50 annualized dividend and a dividend yield of 2.03%.
+NortonLifeLock’s payout ratio is 37.59%.

-In related news, Director Peter A. Feld sold 416,877 shares of the stock in a transaction dated Tuesday, May 18th.
-The shares were sold at an average price of $26.48, for a total transaction of $11,038,902.96.
-Following the completion of the sale, the director now owns 52,226 shares in the company, valued at approximately $1,382,944.48.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Company insiders own 0.25% of the company’s stock.
+In other news, Director Peter A. Feld sold 416,877 shares of the stock in a transaction that occurred on Tuesday, May 18th.
+The stock was sold at an average price of $26.48, for a total value of $11,038,902.96.
+Following the sale, the director now directly owns 52,226 shares in the company, valued at $1,382,944.48.
+The sale was disclosed in a document filed with the SEC, which is available at this link.
+Corporate insiders own 3.20% of the company’s stock.

 NortonLifeLock Company Profile